UM Housing/UM Dining

 The UM Veteran's Education and Transition Services (VETS) Office

 The staff works with the International Student Association and other student groups, as well as the Missoula International Friendship Program to sponsor cultural activities, a speaker's bureau, a community hospitality program for students, leadership opportunities for students, and the annual International Culture and Food Festival.
-FSSS coordinates the UM Global Partner Program, a campus peer-mentioning program.
+ISS coordinates the UM Global Partner Program, a campus peer-mentioning program.
 It offers educational fields trips; winter and summer break activities, as well as initial and on-going orientation and educational programs on relevant topics.
-FSSS manages the campus' International House, an activity center for inter-cultural events.
+ISS manages the campus' International House, an activity center for inter-cultural events.

 English Language Institute